 And it's hard to discover these skills without some consistent money, right?

 While an allowance is an excellent way to start your children understanding money management, the best way to ensure they understand money’s value is to begin working (understanding money's value is just part of the equation – here's my full article on teenage money management).
 There are many high paying jobs for high school students to do to start their fiscal journey.

 Why Do High School Students Want Jobs?

 Getting a job teaches essential life skills from time management, balancing schoolwork, homework, and work, to interpersonal skills, working with people that are not family members.

-Aside from learning and honing life skills, the primary reason behind getting a job is to earn and learn to manage an income.
+Aside from learning and honing life skills, the primary reason behind getting a job is to earn and learn to manage an income as a teen.

 What Is The Average Pay For Working Teenagers?